 Their aim is to make it quicker and easier for technology businesses to access investment.
 In March the programme reported to have helped attract over £180m of investment into businesses based here.

 Silicon Gorge Startup Success Stories

 Perhaps one of the most successful enterprises to date is “Graphcore”.
 They have embraced technology and startup innovation to completely reimagine the future.
-In evidence of their ambitious business they have announced an additional $150 million in new capital to secure its position as the leading pure-play machine intelligence AI processor company.
-The private placement has been made by leading financial asset managers, growth equity funds and investment trusts and includes new investors Baillie Gifford, Mayfair Equity Partners and M&G Investments alongside existing investors including Merian Chrysalis, Ahren Innovation Capital, Amadeus Capital Partners and Sofina.
+In evidence of their ambitious business, they have announced an additional $150 million in new capital to secure its position as the leading pure-play machine intelligence AI processor company.
+The private placement is made by leading financial asset managers, growth equity funds and investment trusts and includes new investors Baillie Gifford, Mayfair Equity Partners and M&G Investments alongside existing investors including Merian Chrysalis, Ahren Innovation Capital, Amadeus Capital Partners and Sofina.

 This is an extension of Graphcore’s Series D round which closed in December 2018, bringing the total investment in Graphcore to date to over $450 million at a valuation of $1.95 billion.
 Currently, Graphcore is extremely well-capitalised, holding over $300m in cash reserves after this new investment, the vision is to use this to support the company’s continuing, major R&D investment and global expansion.

 Graphcore CTO and co-founder, Simon Knowles, explains: “We are at the dawn of this second age of computing, in which machines are given the capacity for intelligence.
 The value to society of intelligent computing will be far greater than that of all computing so far.
 Silicon is still our best technology for building such machines, but the design details will be quite different from today’s microprocessors.
 Graphcore is at the vanguard of this revolution in computer design and has assembled a peerless engineering team to deliver the first processors designed from scratch for general intelligence.”